A garage is an affordable and quick way to create extra storage space for vehicles, tools, garden equipment and much more.

 Timber Frame Garages

-Timber garages are also prefabricated, and the quality of the build will vary from manufacturer to manufacturer.
+Timber garages can also be prefabricated, and the quality of the build will vary from manufacturer to manufacturer.
 In general, it’s safe to assume that you’ll get what you pay for with lightweight, shiplap cladding garages having the shortest lifespan and solid timber garages lasting the longest.

 Below is a price guide for solid timber framed garage construction, this includes all the essentials such as the foundation slab, electrics, doors, window etc.

 |Single garage with pitched tiled roof||£12,000 inc VAT|